Entering the Congo: “The Man With the Key is Dead”

 After a fifteen-minute drive, we were stopped at a military checkpoint.
 The post was a simple wooden building with peeling blue paint.
 In front of the building stood a crude wooden cross hammered into the red earth.
 It looked suspiciously like a grave marker, but we thought better of enquiring, thinking we might not like the answer.

-The soldiers, lounging on the verandah, seemed shocked to see tourists.
+The soldiers, lounging on the veranda, seemed shocked to see tourists.
 They told us that the border was closed, but that the border guard had a key to open the gate.
 They said that two soldiers had to accompany us, and that a third guy wanted a lift.

 We found space for two of them along with their automatic weapons in our vehicles, and the third climbed onto a roof rack.
 We insisted they remove the magazines from their weapons, a safety precaution which the soldiers scoffed at but eventually agreed to when it became apparent that we weren’t moving otherwise.